 Bitcoin’s block reward halves approximately between four years.
 Thereby the amount of new bitcoins created decreases to half of what it currently is.
 The next halving will take place in May in a few months.
-What does the halving mean and how can it affect the bitcoin markets?
+What is bitcoin halving and how can it affect bitcoin investors?

-When Bitcoin was born the block reward was 50 bitcoins, whereafter it has halved on two occasions during the years 2012 and 2016.
+When Bitcoin was born, the block reward was 50 bitcoins, whereafter it has halved on two occasions during the years 2012 and 2016.
 Right now 12.5 bitcoins are born with intervals of roughly 10 minutes.
-After the upcoming halving the pace will drop to 6.25 bitcoins in the equivalent time.
+After the 2020 halving, the pace droped to 6.25 bitcoins in the equivalent time.
 After that miners will only receive half of the current reward counted in bitcoins.

 Miners also bind new Bitcoin transactions to the blockchain and receive a small portion of their income as transaction fees aside the block reward.
 At the same time miners use their computing power to ensure the blockchain remains safe from tampering.
 The more computing power the network has the more secure and effective it is.
 Bitcoin is currently the world’s overwhelmingly biggest project on decentralized computing, and therefore also the most secure and effective.